Creditors Voluntary Liquidation (CVL)

 - The property owned by the company at (or after) the time of liquidation; and

-- All income received by the company after the date of liquidation.
+- All cash/debtors received by the company after the date of liquidation.

 The Corporations Act 2001 empowers a liquidator to make an application to Court for orders that set aside pre-liquidation transactions.
 This permits the recovery of the company’s property.
 Alternatively, where appropriate, the Court may order that compensation be paid to the company.